ggordham/ora-presentations/liquibase-orapub/README.md

 # Liquibase ORAPUB demo

-This is a demonstration of the Liquibase tool built into Oracle SQLci tool.
-We will start with an existing schema and then walk through some capture and implimentation of change.
-The demonstration is based on using three schemas to represent the different lifecycles of the application (Production PRD, Test TST, Development DEV).
+This is a demonstration of the Liquibase tool built into Oracle SQLcl (SQL Command Line).
+We will start with an existing schema and then walk through some capture and implimentation of changes.
+The demonstration is based on using three PDBs to represent the different lifecycles of the application (Production PRD, Test TST, Development DEV).

 # Warnings